From Contact Centre Management to Customer Experience Management – do you have what it takes?

 Ask yourself.

-What metrics have I set for my Centre Andy with Team that reflect the Customer’s point of view?
-Their voice?
-What matters to them?
+What metrics have I set for my Centre and with my Teams that reflect the Customer’s point of view?
+Listening to and understanding their voice?
+And what matters to them?

 Quality in a Contact Centre matters.
 But there are right ways and wrong ways to achieve quality.